fzbo/Canvas/README.md

-# Canvas
+# Canvas Art
-Fun with Canvas and HTML
+Fun with HTML5 Canvas and Vanilla Javascript